- What is a DDoS?

 - Is UFONet a "strong" botnet?

 Well.
-That's depends on how you understand a botnet as "strong".
+It depends on how you understand a botnet as "strong".
 If you understand it as;

-With UFONet it's not question about having a lot of 'zombies' but is more that those that you have
+With UFONet it's not about having a lot of 'zombies', it's more about those you have

-You can 'defeat' a 'small' webserver just with a 'couple of dozens', if they are nice...
+If they are nice, you can 'defeat' a 'small' webserver just with a 'couple of dozens'...

-against a target, sharing 'zombies', etc... effects can be more powerful than running the tool alone.
+running together against a target, sharing 'zombies', etc...

-- For what UFONet is more special than other DDoS tools?
+- Why UFONet is more special than other botnets?

-leaves no traces (IPs, etc...) about the origin of the attack.
+Because UFONet tries not living traces (IPs, etc...) from the origin of the attack.

-This schema shows you how architecture of requests is working.
+This schema shows you how the architecture of the requests are made.

 - What's the difference between: 'zombies', 'aliens', 'droids', 'ucavs'...?